JetBrains/amper/docs/src/user-guide/dependencies.md

 ## Managing Maven repositories

-Amper needs to fetch Maven dependencies from a Maven repository to use them in your project.
+Kargo needs to fetch Maven dependencies from a Maven repository to use them in your project.
 This section describes the default repositories and how to configure more.

 ### Default repositories